EliseWindbloom/VMD-Automatic-Lip-Synchronization/README.md

 # VMD-Automatic-Lip-Synchronization
-Helps automatic the process of converting an audio file to lip synced vmd
+Helps automate the process of converting an audio file to lip synced vmd

 <h3>===Requirements==</h3>